DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

 ## Create the Decision Bot

+Our Decision Bot is implemented as an Automation Anywhere MetaBot, which encapsulates the invocation of the Decision Form and exposes input and output variables, mapped to/from the Decision Service input/output parameters.

 * Keep the Decision Form window open and close any other tab or browser instance.
 * Open *Automation Anywhere Client*
 * Go to the *MetaBot* tab and click *New*